-Preboarding & onboarding for frontline operations
+Preboarding & onboarding software for frontline teams

-From signed offer to a productive shift.
+Frontline onboarding, from signed offer to a productive shift.

 One kanban your shift manager already reads.
 Each new hire is a card.
 Each step — a module, a test, homework approved by the mentor.